 I find that it is only when we set out to completely change the environment in your digestive tract that we can fully eliminate SIBO.
 If we just kill the bacteria, without addressing Leaky Gut or maldigestion, then SIBO will return.
 To that end, treating SIBO can take several months of diligence with your diet, digestive support, and treatments that disrupt the bacteria and re-establish them where you want them to be—your large intestines.

 As you can see, IBS is a complex issue and, as a result it can be difficult to figure out the root of the problem in order to put together an effective treatment program.
 Add to this the complications of its chicken and egg relationship with Leaky Gut and you can see it takes time and patience to finally get to the heart of the problem and start you on the path to health.

 Next time, we will look at the next five causes of IBS (kinetic issues, food sensitivities, histamine intolerance, maldigestion, and stress), the relationship they have with Leaky Gut and how you can test for and heal them.
 If you want to be sure not to miss it, you can subscribe to this blog and it will be sent straight to your inbox.

-If, in the meantime, you feel ready to tackle your own Leaky Gut and would like my support, please check out my new treatment package specifically designed to help you heal your Leaky Gut.
+If, in the meantime, you feel ready to tackle your own Leaky Gut and have my help with healing it, you may want to check out my Leaky Gut Solutions Package.
+It includes consultations, a food sensitivity panel, and support for implementing dietary changes and integrating supplements to help heal leaky gut.
 Alternatively, you can drop me a line using the contact form to ask about how else I might help you.

 9th July 2015